alexioualex9/Pose-Aware-Multimodal-Automatic-Tagging-for-Greek-Traditional-Music/README.md

 # Pose-Aware Multimodal Automatic Tagging

-This repository contains the code developed for the thesis project **“Pose-Aware Multimodal Automatic Tagging”**.
+This repository contains the code developed for the paper **“Pose-Aware Multimodal Automatic Tagging”**.

 The project investigates whether **pose-derived motion information**, together with **audio** and **video**, can improve the **automatic tagging of Greek traditional music performances**.
 It explores how embodied performance cues such as **dance movement**, **posture**, and **visual context** can complement acoustic information in a culturally grounded music information retrieval setting.